status-im/subspace-docs/redux.md

 Phoenix can be used with [redux](https://redux.js.org/).
 Phoenix returns [`Observables`](https://rxjs-dev.firebaseapp.com/guide/observable), which you can subscribe to, and if this subscription has access to the redux store, it will be able to dispatch actions when the observable emits an event.

 ### Example
-Here's a simple example on how to setup Phoenix to work with `redux`.
-It is available in [Github](https://github.com/status-im/phoenix/tree/master/examples/redux)
+Here's a simple example on how to setup Phoenix to work with `redux`:

-::: tip Using React and Redux
+::: tip
-A practical example can also be found in the `examples/` folder.
+This example is available in [Github](https://github.com/status-im/phoenix/tree/master/examples/redux)
 :::

 #### index.js